LeeChiehYin/ha24847_EMATM0048/README.md

+### Chieh-Yin
+### (EMATM0048) Data Science
-# Chieh-Yin   **Git Repo 網址**
+**Git Repo 網址**
 ## Introduction
 This program simulate a fish hatchery which breeds and sells differnet fish species.
 Each quarter, user need to choose whether to hire/fire technicains and decide the amount of fish to sell, also user should select vendors to refill warehouses in the end of the quarter.
-This program will calculate the cash balance of this quarter to see if it's bankrupt.
+This program will calculate the cash balance of this quarter to see if it's bankrupted.
+###

 ## Code Design
+### File
+1. **Hatchery.py**: A file contains the code of Hatchery class.
+2. **Fish_type.py**: A file contains the code of Fish_type class.
+3. **Vendor.py**: A file contains the code of Vendor class.
 ### Class
 1. **Hatchery**: A class displaying a hatchery with resources, cash balance, and technicians.
 Severakl calculations are included
    - Atttributes: